nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 automatically, and we resorted to getting the index of each list to set their internal `ObservableLists` to 'refresh' their UI.

-We have chosen to use an external `PrettyTimeParser` library is used here to make the creation of due dates more flexible.
+We have chosen to use an external `PrettyTimeParser` library here to allow for higher degrees of flexibility for input.
 One downside however is that it uses Natural Language Processing, and it may cause unintended parsing behaviours that is difficult to resolve since Natural Language Processing is beyond the scope of this module.
 In this case, invalid dates such as `2075-99-99` are accepted as valid dates by the library, and we have decided to check only for the two most common date formats,